dribnet/purvs/README.md

   * `arcStart3` : the start angle of the third arc
   * `arcEnd3` : the end angle of the third arc
   * `lineX` : the x co-ord of the line
-  * `isLine` : boolean whether the letter has the line
   * `offsetX` : offset all arcs by amount in x direction